 - a.
-Job seeker services, including: - (1) Customer support to enable individuals with barriers to employment to navigate among multiple services, - (2) Training programs for displaced homemakers and for individuals training for nontraditional occupations, and - (3) Work support activities for low-wage workers. - b.
-Employer services, including: - (1) Customized screening and referral of individuals in career and training services to employers; and - (2) Customized employment-related services to employers, employer associations, or other organization on a fee-for-service basis that are in addition to labor exchange services available to employers under the Wagner-Peyser Act; and - (3) Activities to provide business services and strategies.
+Job seeker services, including: - (1) Customer support to enable individuals with barriers to employment to navigate among multiple services, - (2) Training programs for displaced homemakers and for individuals

-c.
-Coordination activities, including:

-(1) Employment and training activities in coordination with child support enforcement and child support services;

-(2) Employment and training activities in coordination with cooperative extension programs carried out by the U. S. Department of Agriculture;

-- (3) Employment and training activities in coordination with activities - to facilitate remote access to services provided through the one- stop delivery system, including facilitating access through the use of technology; - (4) Improving coordination with economic development activities to promote entrepreneurial skills training and microenterprise services; - (5) Improving linkages with small employers; - (6) Strengthening linkages with unemployment insurance programs; - (7) Improving coordination of activities for individual with disabilities; and - (8) Improving coordination with other Federal agency supported workforce development initiatives. - d.
-Implementing pay-for-performance contract strategies for training services.
-PFP contract strategies include only the activities listed in the definition of PFP contracting strategies at WIOA Section 3(47), such as payments for performance outcomes and independent validation of results. - e.
+- (3) Work support activities for low-wage workers. - b.
+Employer services, including: - (1) Customized screening and referral of individuals in career and training services to employers; and - (2) Customized employment-related services to employers, employer associations, or other organization on a fee-for-service basis that are in addition to labor exchange services available to employers under the Wagner-Peyser Act; and - (3) Activities to provide business services and strategies. - c.
+Coordination activities, including: - (1) Employment and training activities in coordination with child support enforcement and child support services; - (2) Employment and training activities in coordination with cooperative extension programs carried out by the U. S. Department of Agriculture; - (3) Employment and training activities in coordination with activities to facilitate remote access to services provided through the onestop delivery system, including facilitating access through the use of technology; - (4) Improving coordination with economic development activities to promote entrepreneurial skills training and microenterprise services: - (5) Improving linkages with small employers; - (6) Strengthening linkages with unemployment insurance programs; - (7) Improving coordination of activities for individual with disabilities; and - (8) Improving coordination with other Federal agency supported workforce development initiatives. - d.
+Implementing pay-for-performance contract strategies for training services. - e.
 Technical assistance for NCWorks Career Centers, partners, and eligible training providers on the provision of services to individuals with disabilities. - f.
-Activities for setting self-sufficiency standards for the provision of career and training services. - g.
+Activities for setting self-sufficiency standards for the provision of career and training services.

+- g.
 Implementing promising services to workers and businesses. - h.
 Supportive services, including needs-related payments. - i.
 Locating transitional jobs, which are time-limited work experiences that are subsidized and are in the public, private, or nonprofit sectors.
-They are for individuals with barriers to employment who are chronically unemployed or who have an inconsistent work history and are combined with comprehensive career and supportive services.
-(Section 134(d)(5)(A), WIOA, 128 Stat.
+They are for individuals with barriers to employment who are chronically unemployed or who have an inconsistent work history, and are combined with comprehensive career and supportive services.
+(Section 1 34(d)(5)(A), WIOA, 128 Stat.
 1537).

-4. Local Activities - Subtitle B Youth Activities -
+Local Activities - Subtitle B Youth Activities -